timplab/ambic-epigenome/README.md

 Most of these tools are available via conda or otherwise public source.

-We will be uploading a script or command to download all dependencies in the near future.

 ## Snakemake pipeline

 We are using [snakemake](https://snakemake.readthedocs.io/en/stable/) to generate reproducible and easy-to-follow pipelines.